Connect Historic Boston

 - new planters.

 Work in the Blackstone Block during this week continues with the installation of the new concrete sidewalk adjacent to the brick sidewalk for an expanded pedestrian travel path.
-Work on Hanover Street continues to complete the work on the granite slabs and crosswalk at Marshall Street.
+Work on Congress Street includes installing the remaining accessible ramps.

-Work on Constitution Road will be focused on the Constitution Road/Chelsea Street intersection.
+Work on Constitution Road will be focused on final paving and pavement markings.

 The initiative between the National Park Service and Public Works is funded through a federal Transportation Investment Generating Economic Recovery (TIGER) grant.
 We’re also working in coordination with: